-List of core skills/expertis the context of the busine Names of directors who have such skills/ expertise/ competence Industry Experience Mr. Chandrakant V. Gogri Mr. Nikhil P. Desai Mr. Dattatray S. Galpalli Mr. Santosh M. Kakade Operations, Technology, Sales and Marketing Experience in sales and marketing management based on understanding of the consumer $\boldsymbol{\theta}$ consumer goods industry Mr. Nikhil P. Desai Leadership Extensive leadership experience of an organization for practical understanding of the organization, its processes, strategic planning, risk management for driving change and long-term growth Mr. Santosh M. Kakade Understanding of Global Business Owing to presence across the globe, the understanding of global business $\boldsymbol{\vartheta}$ market is seen as pivotal Mr. Chandrakant V. Gogri Mr. Nikhil P. Desai Governance/ Taxation/ Accounts In order to strengthen and maintain the governance levels $\boldsymbol{\theta}$ practices in the organization Mr. Mulesh M. Savla Ms. Misha B. Gala
+List of core skills/expertise the context of the busine Names of directors who have such skills/ expertise/ competence Industry Experience The experience in chemical industry is seen as the most significant considering the nature of business of the Company Mr. Chandrakant V. Gogri Mr. Nikhil P. Desai Mr. Dattatray S. Galpalli Mr. Santosh M. Kakade Operations, Technology, Sales and Marketing Experience in sales and marketing management based on understanding of the consumer θ consumer goods industry Mr. Nikhil P. Desai Leadership Extensive leadership experience of an organization for practical understanding of the organization, its processes, strategic planning, risk management for driving change and long-term growth Mr. Santosh M. Kakade Understanding of Global Business Owing to presence across the globe, the understanding of global business θ market is seen as pivotal Mr. Chandrakant V. Gogri Mr. Nikhil P. Desai Governance/ Taxation/ Accounts In order to strengthen and maintain the governance levels & practices in the organization Mr. Mulesh M. Savla Ms. Misha B. Gala